AraBlocks/ara-reward-protocol/README.md

   }

   /**
-   * Generates a contract for quote
+   * This should generate and return a contract for a quote.
    * @param {messages.Quote} quote
    * @returns {messages.Contract}
    */